 Your GoPro might be waterproof, but that doesn’t mean it’s capable of floating on its own in the event it gets lost at sea.
 Thankfully, GoPro makes Floaty, an apt-titled accessory that’s designed to make sure your GoPro acts more like a bobber than an anchor.
 It’s perhaps a bit expensive when you consider that it’s basically a glorified piece of foam, but it’s still cheaper than a new action cam.

 Imagine a roller skate, except with a tripod mount in place of the shoe.
-What you have is Monoprice’s Skate Dolly, a clever gadget that outfits your GoPro with its own set of wheels.
+What you have is Pico Flex Dolly, a clever gadget that outfits your GoPro (or other camera) with its own set of wheels.
 You can even lock the wheels at different angles to capture perfectly curved shots when filming those epic, Michael Bay-style circular action pans.
-A cheaper, perhaps cooler option for the smaller Session cameras is a Hot Wheels Zoom In — that’s right, a Hot Wheels car for your GoPro — but the limited edition item is harder to find (try eBay) and is only for the smaller cameras.
+Note that some customers have reported needing to sand down the rubber seam on the wheels, left over from the mold process, before getting perfectly smooth shots.
+A small be a good idea, too.

 Kupton Screen/Lens Glass Screen Protectors